Manchester docks

 Manchester docks were divided into two sections; the larger Salford docks to the west of the Trafford Road swing bridge and Pomona docks to the east.
 Each section consisted of four docks in total, the largest being to the west; Dock 5 at Pomona was never fully completed.
 Of the eight working docks only one, Dock 1 at Pomona, was within Manchester itself.
-During much of 1948, Manchester Docks were Britain's third busiest port owing to damage suffered by the Port of Hull during the Hull Blitz.